 Like other German patent litigation boutiques, it has a good but non-exclusive relationship with Powell Gilbert.

 In the US, Sullivan & Cromwell represents the UK company.
 Ocado fought the AutoStore patents at the EPO with the help of UK firm Keltie, although the company files patents at the EPO either through its own IP department, or with UK firm Abel & Imray.

 Wildanger Kehrwald Graf v.
-Schwerin & Partner (Düsseldorf): Soenke Fock, Peter-Michael Weisse (partners); Alexander Wiese
+Schwerin & Partner (Düsseldorf): Soenke Fock, Peter-Michael Weisse; associate: Alexander Wiese

-Cohausz & Florack (Düsseldorf): Jochen Kapfenberger (partner, patent attorney)
+Cohausz & Florack (Düsseldorf): Jochen Kapfenberger (patent attorney)

 Keltie (London): Shakeel Ahmad (patent attorney)

 In-house (Hatfield): Lucy Wojcik (head of IP)